 In summary, the main differences between coating and lining are their purpose, material, application method, thickness, and substrate.
 Coatings provide a protective layer on the surface of a substrate to prevent it from coming into contact with the environment or the substance being transported, while linings provide a barrier between the substance and the surface of the substrate to prevent it from causing damage or contamination.

 Other differences between pipe coating and pipelining are

 - Coatings – 10 to 1500 microns (0.01 to 1.5mm)

 - Linings – 3000 to 5000 microns (3 to 5 mm)

 - The coating can be done from outside and inside but the lining is done only inside the pipe.

 - Lining in a pipe means a pipe inside a pipe, but the pipe coating is not the same.

-Coatings are better than linings with respect to the following:
+Coatings are better than linings for the following: